Services that support autistic children and young people

-In school input may consist of:
+In schools input may consist of:

 - Observations - providing feedback and suggested strategies for use in the classroom

-- Modelling approaches and team teaching
+- Modelling approaches with identified teaching and/or support staff

 - Triage sessions for teachers / LSAs to discuss issues